Some years don’t have one defining moment. They are made up of small, ordinary scenes that shift with the seasons.

 At the same time, some stories don’t live in one moment.

-For families who want to document life as it changes, I offer a Year in the Life experience, This is a three-part approach designed to tell a fuller story.
+A Year in the Life experience, This is a three-part approach designed to tell a fuller story.

 Each session reflects a different point in the year.
 This allows the images to hold contrast and continuity.
 Together, they form a lovely record of what that year truly felt like.